Check full schedule, candidates list and result date

-Haryana Assembly Elections 2024: Julana is an assembly constituency which comes under Jind district of Haryana State.
-According to Election Commission of India (ECI) schedule, the constituency will poll on October 5, 2024 with the key candidates Yogesh Bairagi (BJP) and Vinesh Phogat (INC).
+Haryana Assembly Elections 2024: Rewari is an assembly constituency which comes under Rewari district of Haryana State.
+According to the Election Commission of India (ECI), the Haryana Assembly Elections will held on October 5, 2024 and results will be declared on October 8, 2024.

 Haryana Assembly Election 2024: Important Dates